Shopify SEO: 12-Step Guide for Beginners

 6. Write and Publish Blog Posts

-Here are some best practices to ensure you create quality content:
+Follow these best practices to ensure quality content:

 • Be genuinely helpful and unique.
-Providing truly useful information that’s different from everything else improves the user experience.
-And increases your chances of ranking well.
+Provide useful information that differs from existing content to improve user experience and increase your chances of ranking well.

 • Use images.
-Use images throughout your article to break up the copy and clarify concepts.
+Include images throughout your article to break up text and clarify concepts.

-• Include internal links in your content.
-Add links to other relevant pages on your site so that Google knows which pages are related.
-Which can help it understand your content better.
+• Include internal links.
+Add links to other relevant pages on your site so Google can understand how your pages are related.

 • Mention your products when appropriate.
-Even if your article is informational, your goal is to sell.
-Mention your products and unique selling points when you can.
+Even if the article is informational, mention your products and unique selling points when relevant.

 • Use calls to action (CTAs).
-CTAs tell readers what to do next (like head to your product page) to help move them closer to making a purchasing decision.
+CTAs guide readers on what to do next, such as visiting your product page, to move them closer to making a purchase.

 Pillar blog post template by Semrush

-From your keyword clusters in Keyword Strategy Builder, choose a topic to start writing about.
-And click on the “Write content” button that appears at the end of the row.
+From your keyword clusters in Keyword Strategy Builder, choose a topic to write about and click the "Write content" button at the end of the row.

 "Write content" button in Keyword Strategy Builder tool

-In the pop-up that appears, choose the device you want to create content for.
-And then click “Send keywords.”
+In the pop-up, select the device you want to create content for, then click "Send keywords."

 "Sent To SEO Writing Assistant" pop-up window

-This will open the SEO Writing Assistant.
-And you can start writing your content.
-While keeping your target keywords in mind.
+This opens the SEO Writing Assistant, where you can start writing your content while keeping your target keywords in mind.

-The tool will check your content as you go.
-And remind you to use your keywords, highlight sentences that are too long or complicated, and identify possible plagiarism issues.
+The tool checks your content as you write, reminding you to use keywords, highlighting sentences that are too long or complicated, and identifying possible plagiarism issues.

 An example of content score and improvement suggestions in SEO Writing Assistant tool

-And if you’re stuck, you can use the Smart Writer features:
+If you’re stuck, use the Smart Writer features:

 • Click “Rephraser” to rephrase, simplify, expand, or summarize a sentence or paragraph

-• Click “Compose” to ask the tool to generate content for you based on the content that you’ve already written
+• Click “Compose” to have the tool generate content based on what you've already written

-• Click “Ask AI” to ask the tool to generate content for you based on a question or prompt
+• Click “Ask AI” to generate content based on a question or prompt

 Smart Writer features in SEO Writing Assistant